Feels Like Home (web series)

-Feels Like Home is an 2022 Indian Hindi-language Comedy drama streaming web series directed by Sahir Raza.
+Feels Like Home is a 2022 Indian Hindi-language Comedy drama streaming web series directed by Sahir Raza.
 The series is created and produced by Sidhanta Mathur under the banner of Writeous Studios.
-This series stars Anshuman Malhotra, Mihir Ahuja, Preet Kammani and Vishnu Kaushal in the lead alongside Himika Bose and Inayat Sood.
+The series stars Anshuman Malhotra, Mihir Ahuja, Prit Kamani and Vishnu Kaushal in the lead alongside Himika Bose and Inayat Sood.
 The series premiered on Lionsgate Play on 10 June 2022.
 A second season premiered on the service on 7 October 2022.